cmandreani/BGCdataset_AtacamaTLT/README.md

-# TLT-Atacama_BGC-dataset
+# BGC-dataset_TLT-Atacama
-predicted NP-encoding genomic regions in genbank and gff formats of 42 bacterial MAGs recovered from the Atacama Desert, deposited at BioProject PRJNA291433.
+Repository of predicted NP-encoding genomic regions of 42 bacterial MAGs recovered from the Atacama Desert, deposited at BioProject PRJNA291433.
+Sequences and annotations are available for download in fasta, genbank, and gff formats.